Mary Tudor (1911 film)

 Mary Tudor (Italian: Maria Tudor) is a 1911 Italian silent historical film directed by Giuseppe de Liguoro.
-It is now a lost film and very little is known about it other than its portrayal of Mary I of England.
+A lost film, little is known about it other than its portrayal of Mary I of England.
+It was reportedly a lavish production, with three hundred costumes and usage of authentic furniture from the period portrayed.
 It might be based on the play Marie Tudor by Victor Hugo.
 De Liguoro directed a number of historical films during the era.